leapdao/leapdao-website/src/posts/scalability-rollups-not-cure-all.md

 ## Technical Analysis

 The overarching goal of all Layer 2 solutions are to increase scalability, by reducing the size of transactions and the cost of submitting these.
-As with Plasma only the merkle root hash of the included transactions are submitted to the mainnet, the gas costs per transaction scale linearly, with a growing number of included transactions per block these converge to zero.
+Plasma only submits the merkle root hash of the included transactions to the mainnet, the gas costs per transaction scale linearly, with a growing number of included transactions per block these converge to zero.
+It is like riding a bus, the more people join, the cheaper each passenger is moving forward...

 Differently the costs for simple and contract transactions as Roll-Ups scale not as well, as contract data or a zk-proof is still submitted on-chain.
 With a higher number of included transactions per block through the Roll-Up, the individual costs per transaction will decrease but converge to a still substantial gas fee.
 We considered two cases: Simple transactions of ERC20 tokens as well as transactions with a higher data payload (e.g zk-proof).
 The following graphic illustrates this problem: